Actively Recruiting

 - Able to understand and give informed consent.

-- Agree not to take any live vaccines 30 days before or after vaccination.
+- Agree not to take any live vaccines 30 days before or after vaccination (14 days for inactivated vaccines).

-- Women of childbearing potential must agree to use effective birth control for the first 3 months of the study.
+- Women of childbearing potential must use effective birth control for the first 3 months and have a negative urine pregnancy test prior to vaccination and tissue sampling.

 You will not qualify if you...

-- History of allergy or serious adverse reaction, including Guillain-Barré syndrome, to a vaccine or vaccine products.
+- History of allergy or serious adverse reaction to a vaccine or vaccine products, including Guillain-Barré syndrome.

-- History of medical conditions causing impaired immunity, such as HIV infection, cancer (especially leukemia or lymphoma), use of immunosuppressive or antineoplastic drugs, or X-ray treatment.
+- History of medical conditions causing impaired immunity, such as HIV infection, cancer (leukemia, lymphoma), or use of immunosuppressive drugs.

 - History of Hepatitis B or C infection.

-- Chronic serious medical problems affecting immune response or requiring immune-affecting medication, including insulin-dependent diabetes, severe heart, lung, liver, or kidney disease, and grade 4 hypertension.
+- Chronic significant medical problems affecting immune response, including insulin-dependent diabetes, severe heart, lung, liver, or kidney disease, or Grade 4 hypertension.

-- Thymus gland problems or removal or uncontrolled autoimmune disorder.
+- Thymus gland disorders or uncontrolled autoimmune diseases.

-- Pregnancy, breastfeeding, or plans to become pregnant in the first 3 months.
+- Pregnancy, breastfeeding, or plans to become pregnant within first 3 months.

-- Receipt of blood products or immune globulin within the prior 3 months.
+- Receipt of blood products or immune globulin within prior 3 months.

-- History of excessive alcohol use, drug use, psychiatric, social, or occupational conditions that may prevent study compliance.
+- History of excessive alcohol use, drug use, psychiatric, social, or occupational conditions affecting trial compliance.

-- For influenza vaccine group: history of influenza infection within the same influenza season.
+- For QIV arm: influenza infection during the current influenza season.

 AI-Screening